|270 N. Grove Ave.||Elgin, IL 60120|

 * Neighborhood teams composed of team members who reside within the library district boundaries of one of the sponsoring libraries but who attend an ineligible school or are home schooled, coached by an adult whose address is within the boundaries of one of the sponsoring libraries*

 * NOTE: All teams must be able to arrive at a scheduled meet by 3:15 p.m. (see Rules 2-3 below)

 Each qualifying group that wishes to participate may form one team.
-Schools with a K-6 student population of 550 or greater may request a second team; requests will go into a lottery if the total number of requested teams exceeds 40.
+Schools with a minimum of 16 players may request a second team; requests will go into a lottery if the total number of requested teams exceeds 40.

 The rules are listed below: